HubRise/website/content/apps/just-eat-flyt/en/push-catalog.md

 ---

 **IMPORTANT NOTE:** Pushing your HubRise catalog into Just Eat will erase the current menu on your Just Eat store.
 A catalog push will also update your Just Eat **Opening hours** settings as defined in the Just Eat Flyt Bridge **Configuration** page.
 This action cannot be reverted.

 ---

----

-**IMPORTANT NOTE:** Once HubRise is connected to your Just Eat store, you should under no circumstances ask Just Eat support to update it on your behalf.
-Doing so will break the connexion.
-If you stop receiving orders and suspect that this is what happened, immediately proceed with a Manual Catalog Push.

----